 The finish was beautiful.
 Way better than the Mod Podge.
 It also added nice protection from wear.

-Even with 2 and 3 coat of Minwax Polyurethane!
+Even with 2 and 3 coats of Minwax Polyurethane!

 Needless to say, I was soooo disappointed!